| sabe | To savvy > SABES, SABEING, SABED. |

 | skeg | A length of keel projecting aft to protect the rudder > SKEGS.
 Also SKEGG. |

-| sken+ | (Dial.) to squint or stare > SKENS, SKENNING, SKENNED. |
+| sken | (Dial.) to squint or stare > SKENS, SKENNING, SKENNED. |

-| skeo | (Orkney) a hut, a shed > SKEOS.
+| skeo | (Orkney) a hut, a shed > SKEOES or SKEOS.
 Also SKIO. |

 | skep | (ON) a farm basket, especially of wicker or straw; a beehive, especially domed and made of straw; (verb) to collect into a hive > SKEPS, SKEPPING, SKEPPED.
 [ON skeppa bushel]. |